BBN-Q/RandomQuantum.jl/README.md

 The interface is emulates the interface of `Distributions.jl`, although there is a lot missing at the moment.

+# Installation

+Install it with the following command:

+	  julia> Pkg.add("RandomQuantum")

+For Julia v1.0 use the master branch:

+	  (v1.0) pkg> add RandomQuantum#master

 # Examples

 ```julia